 Symptoms and Signs of Isaacs Syndrome

-The limbs are most affected.
+In Isaacs syndrome, the limbs are most affected.
 The sine qua non is myokymia—continuous muscle twitching described as bag-of-worms movements.
-Other symptoms include carpopedal spasms, intermittent cramps, increased sweating, and pseudomyotonia (impaired relaxation after a strong muscle contraction but without the typical waxing-and-waning EMG abnormality of true myotonia).
+Other symptoms include fasciculations, carpopedal spasms, intermittent cramps, increased sweating, and pseudomyotonia (impaired relaxation after a strong muscle contraction but without the typical waxing-and-waning electromyography [EMG] abnormality of true myotonia).